Bizcuit/vscode-ampscript/README.md

 # AMPScript

-This extension enables syntax highlighting for AMPScript - language used to program emails in the Salesforce Marketing Cloud (formerly known as Exacttarget).
+This extension enables syntax highlighting for AMPScript in Visual Studio Code.
+AMPScript is a language used to program emails in the Salesforce Marketing Cloud (formerly known as Exacttarget).

 ### Based on tmlanguage from the following repository